Jacks0nJ/PyFPT/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-We would like the following contributors to PyFPT, be it through phsyical understanding of first-passage time processes or help developing the package
+We would like the following contributors to PyFPT, be it through physical understanding of first-passage time processes or help developing the package

 #### The Physics